emivespa/bin/README.md

 	deps for other things here

-		cbx - optimistically tee to clipboard
+		clipe - optimistically tee to clipboard
 		fmenu - termx + fzf = dmenu replacement
 		fzf* - "A command-line fuzzy finder" https://github.com/junegunn/fzf termx - run command in a new terminal unless within one